Azure-Samples/openai-chat-app-quickstart/README.md

 2. Install the requirements:

     ```shell
-    python3 -m pip install -r requirements-dev.txt
+    python -m pip install -r requirements-dev.txt
     ```

 3. Install the app as an editable package:

     ```shell
-    python3 -m pip install -e src
+    python -m pip install -e src
     ```

 ## Deployment

-This repo is set up for deployment on Azure Container Apps using the configuration files in the `infra` folder.

-### Prerequisites for deployment
+Once you've opened the project in [Codespaces](#github-codespaces), in [Dev Containers](#vs-code-dev-containers), or [locally](#local-environment), you can deploy it to Azure.

+### Azure account setup

 1. Sign up for a [free Azure account](https://azure.microsoft.com/free/) and create an Azure Subscription.
 2. Request access to Azure OpenAI Service by completing the form at [https://aka.ms/oai/access](https://aka.ms/oai/access) and awaiting approval.
-3. Install the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd).
-(If you open this repository in Codespaces or with the VS Code Dev Containers extension, that part will be done for you.)

-### Deployment from scratch

-1. Login to Azure:
+3. Check that you have the necessary permissions:

+    * Your Azure account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [Role Based Access Control Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview), [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator), or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).
+If you don't have subscription-level permissions, you must be granted [RBAC](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview) for an existing resource group and [deploy to that existing group](docs/deploy_existing.md#resource-group).
+    * Your Azure account also needs `Microsoft.Resources/deployments/write` permissions on the subscription level.

+### Microsoft Entra ID setup

+We have integrated the sample with Entra ID to require authentication.
+This feature allows users within your organization to log in and how to process their identity within the sample.
+If a user is logged in, they'll see their name in the chat app.

+To configure, follow these steps:

+1. Create a new azd environment:

     ```shell
-    azd auth login
+    azd env new
     ```

-2. Provision and deploy all the resources:
+    This will create a folder under `.azure/` in your project to store the configuration for this deployment.
+You may have multiple azd environments if desired.

+1. Set the `AZURE_AUTH_TENANT_ID` azd environment variable to the tenant ID you want to use for Entra authentication:

     ```shell
+    azd env set AZURE_AUTH_TENANT_ID your-tenant-id
+    ```

+1. Login to the azd CLI with the Entra tenant ID:

+    ```shell
+    azd auth login --tenant-id AUTH-TENANT-ID
+    ```

+1. Then proceed with the [deployment steps](#deployment) below.

+### Microsoft Entra External ID setup

+If you want to allow external users to sign up and sign in to the application using their email address or social identity such as Google, Apple or Facebook, you can use [Microsoft Entra External ID](https://developer.microsoft.com/identity/customers).
+If you don't have an External ID tenant already, you can create a [trial tenant](https://aka.ms/ciam-free-trial) using your Microsoft or Work account.

+To deploy, you will need the tenant ID of your External ID.
+In the instructions below, replace `<YOUR_TENANT_ID>` with the tenant ID you obtain from the Entra Portal.

+To configure, follow these steps:

+1. Create a new azd environment:

+    ```shell
+    azd env new
+    ```

+    This will create a folder under `.azure/` in your project to store the configuration for this deployment.
+You may have multiple azd environments if desired.

+1. Set the `AZURE_AUTH_TENANT_ID` azd environment variable to whichever tenant ID you want to use for Entra authentication:

+    ```shell
+    azd env set AZURE_AUTH_TENANT_ID your-tenant-id
+    ```

+1. Set `AZURE_AUTH_LOGIN_ENDPOINT` to the login endpoint for the External ID tenant.
+That will typically look like "TenantNameHere.ciamlogin.com".

+    ```shell
+    azd env set AZURE_AUTH_LOGIN_ENDPOINT your-login-endpoint
+    ```

+1. Login to the azd CLI with the External ID tenant ID:

+    ```shell
+    azd auth login --tenant-id AUTH-TENANT-ID
+    ```

+1. Run the script that will setup permissions needed for the rest of the deployment process.
+Both PowerShell and Bash scripts are provided:

+    ```shell
+    ./scripts/setup_for_external_id.ps1
+    ```

+    ```shell
+    ./scripts/setup_for_external_id.sh
+    ```

+1. Now proceed with the [deployment steps](#deployment) below.

+### Deployment

+Once you have either setup [Microsoft Entra ID](#microsoft-entra-id-setup) or [Microsoft Entra External ID](#microsoft-entra-external-id-setup), you can proceed to deploy the app.

+1. If the Azure resources will be created in a different tenant than the Entra tenant, you must now login to Azure with that account:

+    ```shell
+    azd auth login --tenant-id AZURE-TENANT-ID
+    ```

+1. Provision and deploy all the resources:

+    ```shell
     azd up
     ```

-    It will prompt you to provide an `azd` environment name (like "chat-app"), select a subscription from your Azure account, and select a [location where OpenAI is available](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=cognitive-services&regions=all) (like "francecentral").
+    It will prompt you to provide an `azd` environment name (like "chat-app") and select a subscription from your Azure account.
 Then it will provision the resources in your account and deploy the latest code.
 If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the OpenAI resource.

-3. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
+1. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
 Visit that URI, and you should see the chat app! 🎉
-4. When you've made any changes to the app code, you can just run:
+1. When you've made any changes to the app code, you can just run:

     ```shell
     azd deploy